peter88213/nvhelp-de/source/book_view.rst

       in the `Kapitel/part properties
       <chapter_view.html#dieses-kapitel-nicht-automatisch-nummerieren-part>`__.

-Prefix and suffix entries can be completed by pressing the ``Enter`` key.
+Prefix and suffix entries can be completed by pressing the Eingabetaste.

 .. note::
    Make sure to add a space character to separate the prefix or